Laplace principle for large population games with control interaction: Laplace principle for non-cooperative games

 Let us now show \eqref{eq:eps.zeta.gamma}.
 This follows directly from the above bound and the fact that the measure derivatives of the coefficients $b,f$ and $g$ are bounded.
 In fact, it follows by definition of $\varepsilon^N,\gamma^N$ and $\zeta^N$ that

 where the second equality follows by \eqref{eq:bound.sum}.

 We will prove the bound \eqref{eq:bound.X.Y} only when the monotonicity condition \ref{a8} is satisfied.
-The case $T$ small follows by similar arguments, we will explain the different at the end of the proof.
-Thus, we start by denoting recall the function $\bar B$ introduced in \eqref{eq:def.barB} and the auxiliary control By Lipschitz continuity of $b$ and ${\Lambda}$ and recalling the representation \eqref{eq:N Nash} of the Nash equilibrium $\hat\alpha^{i,N}$, we have
+The case $T$ small follows by similar arguments, we will explain the difference at the end of the proof.
+Thus, we start by denoting